TETEURYAN/HousePlan_DS/README.md

  </center>

  ## About
-  This project is based on the implementation of data structures in the construction of the floor plan of a house.
+  This project is based on the implementation of data structures in the construction of the floor plan of a circular house.
 This purpose is to improve knowledge of the different structures and their applications.

+## How to use?
+To generate a circular house, it is necessary to know the area of the length.
+Another basic concept of architecture is knowing the orientation of the sun, as the rooms have this preference due to the windows.
+  The program will have 3 inputs: terrain width and length and sun orientation.
 ## SO requirements
   OpenGL and GCC